Pack a ‘winter survival kit’

 High-visibility vest, reflective warning triangle and a torch

 If a car becomes stuck in snow or leaves the road, the driver needs to alert other road users to the hazard.
 A reflective warning triangle provides advance notice to approaching traffic, while the high-visibility vest and torch ensure the wearer stands out in tricky light conditions.
+Fortunately, many phones have in-built torches which can also be handy if you need to dig into the boot or check a map.

 Snacks and drinking water